 Comment: The 2019 amendment to Delaware Court of Chancery Rule 26(b)(1) follows the Federal Rules of Civil Procedure in confirming that relevance is the touchstone for discovery.
 Under this standard, relevant evidence is discoverable, even if it may not be admissible.
 The 2019 amendment removes the qualification about the information appearing "reasonably calculated to lead to the discovery of admissible evidence."
 As the comments to Federal Rule of Civil Procedure 26(b)(1) explain, this phrase "has been used by some, incorrectly, to define the scope of discovery."
 To avoid this implication, the drafters of the federal rules removed the language and replaced it with the direct statement that information within the scope of discovery need not be admissible in evidence to be discoverable.
 Subject to other considerations, such as privilege and proportionality, all relevant evidence is discoverable, whether or not it is admissible.
 This clarification is not intended to change the scope of available discovery under the Delaware rules.
-The scope of discovery remains ""broad and far-reaching...."
+The scope of discovery remains ""broad and farreaching...."
 Cal.
 Pub.
 Emps.
 Ret.
 Sys. v.
 Coulter, 2004 WL 1238443, at 1 (Del.
 Ch.
 May 26, 2004) (citation omitted). "[T]he spirit of Rule 26(b) calls for all relevant information, however remote, to be brought out for inspection not only by the opposing party but also for the benefit of the Court" Boxer v.
 Husky Oil Co., 1981 WL 15479, at 2 (Del.
 Ch.
 Nov.
 9, 1981).
-Relevance "must be viewed liberally," and discovery will lead to relevant evidence."
+Relevance "must be viewed liberally," and discovery into relevant matters should be permitted if there is "any possibility that the discovery will lead to relevant evidence."
 Loretto Literary & Benevolent Inst. v.
 Blue Diamond Coal Co., 1980 WL 268060, at 4 (Del.
 Ch.
 Oct.
 24, 1980).